 - Gently stir water and sugar together until well mixed, avoiding splashing any.

 - Set sauce pan on the burner, then take a paper towel and go around the edge of the pan down to the sugar water line and wipe away any sugar granules that are on the side of the pan.
 The goal is to only have sugar granules in the pan underneath the waterline.
 Do not stir the sugar again until you add the cream.

 - Turn the burner on high and wait until the sugar starts to boil.
-As soon as the sugar starts boil, immediately set a timer for 9 minutes and let boil.
+As soon as the sugar starts boil, immediately set a timer for 8 and an half minutes and let boil.

 - While the sugar is boiling, warm cream in the microwave in 10 second bursts until it is warm to the touch.

-- Once timer goes off, turn the burner off.
-Start whisking the sugar and stand back and add half the cream.
+- Once timer goes off, turn the burner off and whisk the caramel for about 30 seconds off the heat.
+Use a long wooden spoon and stand back while stirring and slowly add half the cream.
 Start whisking as soon as possible for 30 seconds.
 Then repeat this step with the other half of the cream.

-- Add the butter and whisk for a minute until it is all dissolved and combined.
+- Add the butter (2 tbsp for thinner sauce and 4 tbsp for thicker sauce) and whisk for a minute until it is all dissolved and combined.
 Stir is salt.

 - Pour caramel into a heat proof container until cool.
 Store in the fridge for 2-3 weeks.